genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     DETAILS.SERVICE[1].HOST[1].PORT = 9002

 ### Expire password
-A password can expire in three different scenarios: time based, user based or admin based.
+A password can expire in three different ways:

+- time-based
+- user-based
+- admin-based

 The end result is always the same, the user will need to change the password on the next login, as their previous one has now expired.

 #### Expire password request
 The password expiry mechanism can be triggered by sending a message like this: